l3xq/DevDocs/Win-to-Ubuntu-local-server.md

 *MySQL*

-If there are issue connecting Workbench to MySQL server do the following:
+If there are any issues connecting Workbench to MySQL server do the following:

 `$ sudo vim /etc/mysql/mysql.conf.d/mysql.cnf`

-* comment out these lines:
+Comment out these lines:
 ```
 skip-external-locking
 bind-address